john-cd/rust_howto/bk/src/index.md

 ## A note about error handling

 Error handling in Rust is robust when done correctly, but can require a fair bit of boilerplate.
-Because of this, one often sees Rust examples filled with `unwrap` calls, instead of proper error handling.
+Because of this, one often sees Rust examples filled with [`unwrap`][c-std::result::Result::unwrap]⮳{{hi:unwrap}}  calls, instead of proper error handling.

-Since this book's recipes are intended to be reused as-is and encourage best practices, they set up error handling correctly when there are `Result` types involved.
+Since this book's recipes are intended to be reused as-is and encourage best practices, they set up error handling correctly when there are [`Result`][c-std::result::Result]⮳{{hi:Result}} types involved.
 The structure generally looks like:

 ```rust,editable
 {{#include ../crates/about/tests/about1.rs:example}}